amonsoes/unity-agent/README.md

 ##### Generalized Advantage Estimation(GAE)

--A way to calculate returns which reduces variance -The smoothing is governed by lambda between 0 and 1 -lambda=1 gives highes accuracy, lower smoothes
+- A way to calculate returns which reduces variance
+- The smoothing is governed by lambda between 0 and 1
+- lambda=1 gives highes accuracy, lower smoothes
--The PPO paper suggests lambda=0.95
+- The PPO paper suggests lambda=0.95

+##### Surrogate Policy Loss
+- PPO loss function is based on the ratio of(new_prob/old_prob)
+- In logarithmic space, (new_log_probs - old_log_probs).exp
+- PPO policy loss is the minimum of two surrogate functions
+- Surrogate1: ratio*advantage
+- Surrogate2: clip(ratio,1-policy.clip,1+policy.clip)*advantage

 ### A2C Implementation Notes